James Weldon Johnson Park: 2010s to present

 In September 2014, the city of Jacksonville entered into a public-private agreement with the nonprofit organization, Friends of Hemming Park, to manage the park.
 The organization is charged with revitalizing and programming the square.
 The 501(c)3 nonprofit organization was created by community leaders and members of The Cultural Council of Jacksonville, and Downtown Vision, Inc.

-The first Wednesday of every month, the ark is converted into the centerpiece of Jacksonville's Downtown Art Walk.
+The first Wednesday of every month, the park is converted into the centerpiece of Jacksonville's Downtown Art Walk.

 On June 9, 2020, the park's Confederate monument and commemorative plaque were taken down during local George Floyd protests after 122 years in the center of the park and a three-year Take ‘Em Down Jax Confederate monument removal campaign.

-On August 11, 2020 the Jacksonville City Council voted to change the name of the park in honor of writer and civil rights activist James Weldon Johnson, a Jacksonville native.
+On August 11, 2020, the Jacksonville City Council voted to change the name of the park in honor of writer and civil rights activist James Weldon Johnson, a Jacksonville native.